keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-19-our-thrifty-life-launch.md

 You can find each of the videos embedded below or on the [Keep Thrifty YouTube channel](https://www.youtube.com/playlist?list=PLfi4J9hdaYLxY2i6ic4ftJ4tWV58Sar7s).
 Check them out, subscribe to our channel, and let us know what you think in the comments below!

+Going forward, we'll be releasing a new episode every Thursday, so stay tuned for more.

 ## Series Intro

 {% include video-embed.html video-link='https://www.youtube.com/embed/3Hk7q7DnMY4?ecver=2' %}